 The encounter continued to bother Lowenfels, even as he was flying back to Anchorage.
 During the flight, Lowenfels came up with an idea when he started writing his weekly garden column (the longest continuously running garden column in the country, with no missed weeks since it started on Nov.
 13, 1976).
 He asked his readers to plant one extra row in their gardens to grow food to donate to Bean’s Café, an Anchorage soup kitchen.
 The idea took off.

 It took five years for the program to reach its first million pounds of donated food, but the second million only took two years and the next eight years saw a million pounds of donated food (or more) each year.
-Since 1995, more than 14 million pounds of food have been donated.
+Since 1995, more than 20 million pounds of food (about 80 million meals, as of 2020) have been donated by American gardeners.
 Not only that, the program is getting ready to expand overseas to Australia, England and other countries with avid gardeners.

 “We have supplied something in the vicinity of enough food for 50 million meals,” Lowenfels wrote in his e-mail.
 “Gardeners can solve this hunger problem without the government.
 And we don’t need a tea party to do it!
 Or chemicals, I might add, as author of a book on organic gardening!”
 Lowenfels is the author of Teaming With Microbes, written with Wayne Lewis.
 He released a second book, Teaming With Nutrients, as a follow-up to his first book, and in 2017 released a third book, Teaming With Fungi, as a second follow-up book.